Memorizing numbers.

 }

-This program will cause an error if run.
+This program will result in an error when run.

-If you bring the variable declaration part to the top, it will work.
+Moving the variable declarations to the beginning will make it work.

-Actually, this program will work with many compilers.
+Actually, this program will run on many compilers.

-It can also be used with C99, a new standard for the C programming language that was decided upon in recent years.
+It's also valid in C99, the newer standard for the C language defined in recent years.

-However, please remember that it cannot be used in the original C language.
+However, please remember that it is not valid in the original C language.

-It can also be used with C99, a new standard for the C programming language that was decided upon in recent years.
+It's also valid in C99, the newer standard for the C language defined in recent years.

-However, please remember that it cannot be used in the original C language.
+However, please remember that it is not valid in the original C language.

 Assigning values to variables